CorcoranEd/overlord-boilerplate/README.md

 * * *

 ## Installation
-As a prerequisite it's assumed you have installed [node.js](http://nodejs.org).
+As a prerequisite it's assumed you have installed [node.js](http://nodejs.org), [Ruby](https://www.ruby-lang.org/en/) and [Bundler](http://bundler.io).
 To start using the boilerplate you need to run the following terminal commands.

 Clone the repo